L04DB4L4NC3R/hooked/docs/flow.md

 ### Flow

-- rename hook files
+- Rename hook files
-- change mode
+- Change mode
-- parse config (yaml or json)
+- Parse config (yaml or json)
-- append arguments at the end
+- Append arguments at the end
+- Handle webhooks
+- Lambda functions

 ### Tools

 - Bazel testing
-- cmake builds
+- cmake builds and CMakeLists
 - .clang-format for formatting (using clang)
-- CMakeLists.txt for cmake
 - appveyor.yml for ci with bazel
 - .editorconfig